 The AI music creators who build real audiences do more than just distribute.
 They build a presence across multiple platforms.
 They engage with communities.
 They develop a recognizable brand.
 They release on a consistent schedule so listeners know when to expect new music.

 The ideal strategy combines streaming distribution with active community engagement.
-Upload to Spotify for credibility and passive revenue.
-Share on AI music platforms for discovery and feedback.
+Upload to Jam.com for discovery, licensing revenue, and community validation.
+Distribute your best tracks to Spotify for credibility and passive streaming royalties.
 Post on social media to build a direct audience.
 Each channel reinforces the others.
+With licensing enabled on Jam.com, your tracks earn from two independent markets simultaneously โ licensing sales from content creators and streaming royalties from listeners.